Artist, Marcel Duchamp (archival): The first one was in 1913. It was a bicycle wheel.

 Marcel Duchamp (archival): Yes, everybody can!
 Every century there is a new definition of art.
-So if we accept the idea that trying not to define art then the readymade can be seen as a sort of irony, because here it is, a thing that I call art.
+So if we accept trying not to define art then the readymade comes in as a sort of irony, because here it is, a thing that I call art.

 Ann Temkin: In other words: art is what an artist says it is.
 Even a bicycle wheel.

-Marcel Duchamp: I didn't even make it myself...so it is a form of denying the possibility of defining art.
+Marcel Duchamp: I didn't even make it myself...so it was a form of denying the possibility of defining art.
 In other words, the ideas are more important than the actual visual realization.